aio-libs/aiocache/README.rst

   import asyncio

-  from aiocache import settings, caches, SimpleMemoryCache, RedisCache from aiocache.serializers import DefaultSerializer, PickleSerializer
+  from aiocache import caches, SimpleMemoryCache, RedisCache from aiocache.serializers import DefaultSerializer, PickleSerializer

   # You can use either classes or strings for referencing classes
-  settings.set_config({
+  caches.set_config({
       'default': {
           'cache': "aiocache.SimpleMemoryCache",
           'serializer': {